 Either inverted or played straight in Oleg Divov's Night Watcher: a vampire decides to stalk a drunken cop, whom the readers already know to be a Badass Normal and The Big Guy.
 The cop mistakes the fruity vampire for a gay stalker and decides to teach him a lesson before he causes any trouble, preemptively attacking, beating him up and dragging him off to the station.
 Mind you, the vampire was mostly taken by surprise, and might have turned the tables later, if not for this cop encountering his colleague Captain Kotov along the way; Kotov quickly realizes what's going on and finishes the vampire off.

-In Wolfblade, a Warhammer 40,000 novel, while on Terra 3, Space Wolves are out at a pub having a quiet dinner.
+In Wolfblade, a Warhammer 40,000 novel, while on Terra, three Space Wolves are out at a pub having a quiet dinner.
 Some morons try to start a brawl with them.
-Note, said Wolves are Astartes, are about 8 or 9 feet tall, are superstrong and fast, and were wearing their power armor.
+Note, said Wolves are Astartes, about 8 or 9 feet tall, superstrong and fast, and were wearing their power armor.
 Needless to say, the morons got their brawl.

 In the Stephen King short story "Popsy", Sheridan, who has been abducting and selling children to pay off his gambling debts, kidnaps a young boy from a shopping mall.
 Unfortunately for him, the boy is a vampire and manages to break his restraints and turn the tables on his kidnapper just in time for his grandfather, the eponymous Popsy, to come pick him up.
 The two vampires exsanguinate Sheridan.